SheCodesAus/she-codes-django-news-project-HanlenGit/README.md

 -Click on the author of any story and it will take you to all of Authors Stories -If you are not logged in and try to write a new story (image attached).

+Learnings:
+I need to work on styling, classes etc.
+The logic of classes and def are so much clearer now.